redox-os/book/src/advanced-podman-build.md

 ```

 This will create the file `build/container.tag` without rebuilding the image.
 However, it will fail if the image does not exist.
 If it fails, just do a normal `make`, it will create the container when needed.

+## Installing without FUSE

+If installing FUSE is difficult for your operating system, you can avoid installing it by adding `FSTOOLS_IN_PODMAN=1` in the `.config` file.
+It makes the installer run inside Podman.
+If you do set it, then you can avoid installing FUSE and Rust altogether in your host system.

+An additional environment variable (`FSTOOLS_NO_MOUNT`) can also be set to not use FUSE during image creation, however image creation relies on correct files permission bit and ownership which means it only can be used within Podman.
+This configuration can be used as a last resort if FUSE is not working at all.

 ## Cleaning Up